 First of all, you are not immune to a server failure, and secondly, you have no real control on what your data are going to be used for.
-The "cloud" is actually the computer of someone else, as user Bibi told us recently.
+The "cloud" is actually the computer of someone else, as Bibi (a friendly Debian user) told us recently.

-I strongly advise you, in case of doubts (all services are not subsidiaries of the NSA ...) to backup your data locally, that is on your own physical medium which you fully control.
+I strongly advise you, in case of doubts (not all services are subsidiaries of the NSA ...) to backup your data locally, that is on your own physical medium which you fully control.